AutoStore: Services and technology

 AutoStore’s cube-based goods-to-person (GTP) system uses robots to retrieve goods from a grid and deliver them to workstations.
 It eliminates the need for aisles or walkways and increases storage density by up to 400%.
 The system is modular, scalable, and energy efficient—ten robots use as much energy as a single vacuum cleaner.
 In a simulation-based academic study, the system’s performance in various warehouse configurations showed significant space and labor savings, confirming its value beyond manufacturer claims.
+The system is also interoperable with most third-party technologies.
+CVS, for example, uses AutoStore in combination with the Tompkins Robot tSort to process more than 2 million items per week at its Hainesport, NJ warehouse.